chinesedfan/codejam/2019/kickstart/README.md

 Pick Coding/Eat greedily.
 And check the other condition can be satisfied.
 It will be O(D*S).
 If calculated the cumulative sum in advance, and find the slot index by binary search.
 It can be O(SlogS).

+#### Problem C. Street Checkers

+Ah, number theory is hard.
+See my code comments or the offical solution, which gives a clear and accurate analysis.
+It makes me learn the real Sieve of Eratosthenes to find primes.